tliyan/article-api-django/README.md

 - Migrating the database models
 - Creating an admin user

-These configuration tasks can be both be run using the following `make` command
+These configuration tasks can be both be run (while the server is running) in a new terminal window using the following `make` command
 ```
 ➜  make configure-app
 ```